P-Y-Y/p-y-y.github.io/index.md

 At present, I am working with Professor Yao Wan at HUST.

-My research interests are deeply rooted in the latest advancements in generative models, especially multimodal and LLM-based agents.
+My research interests are deeply rooted in the latest advancements in generative models, especially multimodal.